freenas/freenas-docs/userguide/sharing.rst

 initiator on the *10.10.1.0/24* network.
 Click an initiator's entry to display its :guilabel:`Edit` and :guilabel:`Delete` buttons.

 .. note:: Attempting to delete an initiator causes a warning that indicates if any targets or target/extent mappings depend upon the initiator.
-Confirming the delete causes these to be deleted as well.
+Confirming the delete causes these to be deleted also.

 .. _iscsi_initiator_conf_sample_fig: